Getting Started with Chalk

 git clone https://github.com/crashappsec/chalk.git && cd chalk

-The easiest way to build Chalk requires docker and docker compose, and will produce a Linux binary for your underlying architecture (so this method will not produce a native binary on a Mac).
+The easiest way to build Chalk requires Docker and Docker Compose.
+This method will produce a Linux binary for your underlying architecture (however, it will not produce a native binary on a Mac).
 First build the image with:

 docker compose build chalk